| |

 This post may contain affiliate links that at no additional cost to you, I may earn a small commission.
 Please read my disclaimer, T&C’s & privacy policy here.

-After arriving in the car park, the entrance is clearly signed for the loop track.
-Surprisingly, you can go either way, but walking to the left is preferred, and the cave is about halfway through the track.
+Just know, you can walk either to the left or right, but walking to the left is preferred, and the cave is about halfway through the track.

 Turnoff to enter the park

-Then, as the sun begins to fade, head to the cave section (under the waterfall) on the track and wait for the magic to unfold in front of you.
+As the sun begins to fade, head to the cave section (under the waterfall) on the track and wait for the magic to unfold in front of you.

 Entrance to the Natural Bridge cave in Springbrook National Park